The Graduate Program

 Graduate students are eligible for financial support to defray the cost of presenting at academic conferences.

 Graduate facilities at Brown are particularly rich in the fields of Greek and Latin literature, philosophy, history, epigraphy, and archaeology.
 Students may take related courses offered in the Joukowsky Institute for Archaeology and the Ancient World, Comparative Literature, Early Cultures, Egyptology and Western Asian Studies, History, History of Art and Architecture, Medieval Studies, Modern Greek, Philosophy, Political Science, and Religious Studies.

 Brown University is a supporting institution of both the American School of Classical Studies at Athens and the American Academy in Rome.
 Periods of study at one of these institutions are regularly undertaken by graduate students in the department.
 Substantial financial assistance to attend these programs is available for qualified graduate students.
-Opportunities also exist for students to spend a semester at the University of Saint Andrews, the University of Freiburg, and other institutions abroad.
+Opportunities also exist for students to spend a summer, semester, or year at other institutions abroad.